 Don’t wax the stairs, landing or deck.
 Waxing could make these areas more slick and dangerous.

 It is tempting to deposit belongings on the stairs to carry on the next trip up or down the steps, but children can trip over these items.
-Train kids to avoid leaving their toys on or near the stairs, as well.
+Train kids to avoid leaving their toys on or near the staircase, as well.
 Also, children might climb onto toys, planters and other items on decks and near railings, and may topple over the railing.

 Regularly check decks, stairways and balconies for loose railings or boards, and splinters or exposed nails.